View on GitHub

 Phase Detection Logic

-The tool identifies the following four phases:
+The tool detects the following four phases:

 Usage